Opinion | The crisis will get worse before it gets better. Are Democrats prepared?

 That’s because numerous new developments indicate that our democratic crisis will get worse before it gets better.
 Are Democrats prepared to make a big argument to the country about this?

 Consider what’s currently happening in Pennsylvania.
-Having watched the clown show of a “audit” of the 2020 results Republicans conducted in Arizona, the GOP-controlled Pennsylvania state legislature decided that they ought to go down the same road.
+Having watched the clown show of an “audit” of the 2020 results Republicans conducted in Arizona, the GOP-controlled Pennsylvania state legislature decided that they ought to go down the same road.

-But in this case, the legislature is issuing sweeping subpoenas for information on the state’s voters.
+But, in this case, the legislature is issuing sweeping subpoenas for information on the state’s voters.
 As The Post reports:

 Among other requests, Republicans are seeking the names, dates of birth, driver’s license numbers, last four digits of Social Security numbers, addresses and methods of voting for millions of people who cast ballots in the May primary and the November general election.